 Undergraduate degree: BIArch

 The interior architecture curriculum at the UO is strongly design-oriented, augmented by theory and professional course work.
-Beginning level course work is shared with architecture and provides a solid foundation from which to begin design studies.
-Advanced course work includes color theory, electric lighting, and furniture design.
-Detailing allows in-depth study and research into specialized areas of interest.
+Beginning course work is shared with architecture and provides a solid foundation from which to develop professional knowledge and skills.
+Our curriculum is student-driven.
+Students select from a variety of topical, mid-level design projects that integrate knowledge they learn in required courses.
+Our curriculum is “hands-on” with the opportunity to engage with real-life projects and stakeholders and to design and fabricate real designed elements such as furniture and light fixtures.
+A comprehensive project in the final year of study allows in-depth study and research into specialized areas of interest.

-To gain admission to the College of Design’s five-year interior architecture program, you must complete the UO application for admission in addition to the departmental application.
+The UO’s interior architecture program is a rigorous limited enrollment program.
+Applicants must complete the UO application for admission in addition to the departmental application.
 Program applicants should remain aware of departmental deadlines.
-You must also have a portfolio that includes samples of your creative work, a personal essay, letters of recommendation, and academic transcripts that meet the department’s own standards of academic excellence.
+You must also have a portfolio that includes samples of your creative work, a personal essay, letters of recommendation, and academic transcripts that meet the department’s standards of academic excellence.

 See more courses offered in the Interior Architecture Program.

 Associate Professor Kyuho Ahn combines design and research with social equity.
 Ahn examines how the built environment improves wellbeing and quality of life for people, including those with disabilities.
 His courses and studios integrate projects and people that help students learn to design inclusively, and he mentors students from interiors and other design disciplines who are earning a minor in the Disability Studies program.